fourcoders/LatchBundle/README.md

 ### Step 7: Setup your latch operations

-You can securize anyone http resource with your Latch operations.
+You can securize any http resource with your Latch operations.
-Setup your operations with your operation name and pattern.
+Begin the setup process of your operations with your operation name and pattern in the config.yml

 ``` yaml
 # app/config/config.yml